Custom Data

 This article is not relevant if your custom data is already in a definition field.
 Instead, you can simply add the property to your custom index definition.

-If you wish to add custom or external data to your index, Ucommerce provides the interface IAdorn<T> which provides you with 2 methods:
+If you wish to add custom or external data to your index, Ucommerce provides the interface IAdorn<T> where T is the search model type, e.g. ProductSearchModel.
+The interface provides 2 methods, one for general properties and one for language-specific (multilingual) properties:

 Task<IImmutableList<T>> Adorn(